pedrosaunu/smolagents-rs/README.md

 4. 💻 **Universal Deployment**:<br>
 Compile once, run anywhere - from high-performance servers to WebAssembly in browsers.
 This allows smolagents-rs to run natively on any platform or be embedded in web applications with near-native performance.

+Apart from this, its essential to push new technologies around agentic systems to the Rust ecoystem and this library aims to do so.

 ## 📝 License